noir-lang/noir/docs/docs/protocol-specs/gas-and-fees/fee-payments-and-metering.md

 ## Paying Transaction Fees

 Transactions will need to be provided with sufficient fees to cover their gas consumption.
 The [private kernel circuits](../circuits/high-level-topology.md) understand a transaction's private execution as having 2 phases.
 The first phase is for the payment of fees.
 It is during this phase that the private execution must generate side-effects and enqueued function calls for the fee preparation and fee distribution phases of the transaction.
 These side-effects are deemed non-revertible.
-Typically, only contracts designed to be written as transaction entrypoints will need to be concerned with these phases and once the fee payment execution is complete, the transaction is moved to the second phase where all execution is considered the appication logic.
+Typically, only contracts designed to be written as transaction entrypoints will need to be concerned with these phases and once the fee payment execution is complete, the transaction is moved to the second phase where all execution is considered the application logic.
 The [private kernel circuits](../circuits/high-level-topology.md) maintain a 'high water mark' of side effects below which those side effects are deemed non-revertible.

 Transaction senders will need to compute a sufficient fee for the transaction considering both the transaction specific and amortized gas consumption.
 Transaction specific L1, L2, and DA gas can be calculated via simulation whereas amortized gas will need to be calculated by using a transaction sender specified minimum amortization.
 This minimum amortization is simply the minimum sized rollup that the transaction sender is willing to be included in.
 From this value, the amortized L1, L2 and DA gas values can be determined.
 Finally, a fixed amount of gas for the execution of fee distribution will need to be specified.

 An example of L2 gas amortization could be the transaction sender specifying a minimum amortization of 1024 transactions.
 The transaction sender would then compute the amount of amortized gas required for a rollup of that size:

 ```
-TotalGasToBeAmortised = (1024 - 2) * GMerge + GRoot
+TotalGasToBeAmortized = (1024 - 2) * GMerge + GRoot
-L2AmortizedGasLimit = TotalGasToBeAmortised / 1024
+L2AmortizedGasLimit = TotalGasToBeAmortized / 1024

 Where
   GMerge = The gas cost of proving the merge rollup circuit.